ppaschos/snowmass-connect-docs/docs/index.md

         stashcp <output_file> stash:///osgconnect/collab/user/<user_id>/<output_file>

 3. If the filesize of each input dataset exceeds 10 GB then an alternative method for transfers is the GridFTP protocol using the gfal-copy tool.
 Please reach out for a consultation to discuss if your workflow can benefit from access to a GridFTP door.

+## Job Examples to the OSG

+A list of HTCondor submission examples to the OSG with instructions for users to practice with is included here: [List of Job Examples]examples.md)

 ## Support and Consultation